 2. Steps of installation

 - Download and install MSYS2.
 It is a simple download-run-next-next-finish routine.
-For the purpose of this tutorial we will assume you have installed it at C:\msys64 directory.
+For this tutorial, we will assume you have installed it at C:\msys64 directory.
 This will install some shortcuts for you: “MSYS2 MSYS” and “MSYS2 MinGW” (32- and 64-bit, as per your choice).
-Both links open basically the same terminal (which is also shipped with all the above mentioned different solutions), except that some environment variables are set differently for supporting your choice of compiler.
+Both links open the same terminal (which is also shipped with all the above mentioned different solutions), with some environment variables set differently to support your choice of the compiler.
 (PS: God bless the people who wrote mintty, for cmd.exe doesn’t cut it for those who are baked in the way of Unix.)

 - Run either of the newly installed shortcuts to start MSYS2.